Appleple47/Text-Counter/README.md

 ## Future Plans
 ・Add a word and sentence count feature (completed on 24 Jan 2025)\
-・Change text color every n characters\
+・Allow switching target count type(competed on 25 Jan 2025)\
-・Allow switching target count type\
+・Activate word and sentence counters\
 ・Add a sharing button\
 ・Get some feedback\
   etc.